saikumar0104/TempWindX_K8S_lambda/README.md

-# 🌦️ TempWindX - Weather Microservice
+# 🌦️ TempWindX - Weather Monitoring service

 TempWindX is a weather microservice that fetches real-time weather data from [metio.com](https://metio.com) API, processes this data, and writes it to a PostgreSQL database.